minetest/minetest/doc/client_lua_api.md

-# Naming convention for registered textual names
+# Naming Convention For Registered Textual Names

 Registered names should generally be in this format: